MUSSLES/sspipeline/example/README.md

 ## Motivation

 We thought that it would be extremely useful if there was a demo for our SSPipeline package.
 So, we have put together an example which uses the [Wilmington, North Carolina, USA](https://uhslc.soest.hawaii.edu/rqds/atlantic/doc/qa750a.dmt) and [Grand Isle, Louisiana, USA](https://uhslc.soest.hawaii.edu/rqds/atlantic/doc/qa765a.dmt) datasets from the University of Hawaii Sea Level Center (UHSLC).
-Please note that this example only takes roughly 5-6 minutes to run on your average computer (roughly 2-3 minutes per dataset)!
+Fortunately, the example only takes 2-3 minutes (per dataset) to run on an average computer.

 ## Directory Structure